IN10/awacs/readme.md

 1. Use homebrew to install a recent version of [Ruby](https://www.ruby-lang.org/en/) and [wget](https://www.gnu.org/software/wget/) by running `brew install ruby` and `brew install wget`.
+1. Install bundler (the Ruby package manager) by running `gem install bundler`.
 1. Clone this repository to a convenient location on your PC.
 I use `/Users/{name}/tools/bfc` on my PC.
 1. Add the location to your PATH.
-1. Install bundler (the Ruby package manager) by running `gem install bundler`.
-1. Install the dependencies by running `bundle install` in the installed directory.
+1. Install the dependencies by running `bundle install`.
-1. Verify your installation by running `bfc -v` or `bfc -h` in any terminal on your device.
-If this returns no error, your installation has succeeded.
+1. Verify your installation by running `bfc -v` or `bfc -h`.
 ## Usage
 ```bash
 bfc [url] [options]